SAP-samples/ui5-exercises-codejam/chapters/1.06-search-feature/readme.md

 ![]()

 We added a new `<SearchField />` control to our view.
-It comes with a `liveChange` event that gets triggered on every keystroke the user submits in the field.
+It comes with a `liveChange` event that gets fired on every keystroke the user submits in the field.
 We bound an `.onSearch` method to that event which we will define in the next step.
-The great thing about the `liveChange` event is that the user doesn't have to actively click the search icon or hit enter to trigger the search.
+The great thing about the `liveChange` event is that the user doesn't have to actively click the search icon or hit enter to start the search.

 ### 2. Add a new `onSearch` method to the `app/webapp/controller/App.controller.js`